zpmexx/yt_downloader/README.md

 	* second playlist's link
 	* third playlist's link etc.
 3. Songs will be stored in folder named downloaded
-4. File download_history.txt containts informations about succesfully and failed downloads with given reason (error)
+4. File download_history.txt contains information about successfully and failed downloads with given reason (error)
 5. Input .txt files will be cleared out after program will end.